 Sleep and Parkinson’s disease are intertwined.
 Most Parkinson’s sufferers have difficulty sleeping at some point.
 Some sleep disorders, such as REM sleep disorder, can be caused by the disease itself.
 You may also suffer from sleeplessness or exhaustion throughout the day.
 It is possible to find treatments that will help you get a good night’s sleep.

-- Why Won’t My Baby Sleep?
+- How Often Should You Flip Your Mattress?
 Everything You Need To Know

 What is Parkinson’s disease?